Third Point buys stake in Suzuki Motor, sending shares to lifetime high

 “What this says is that our dependence on Maruti is very high,” said a Suzuki spokesman.
 “That in a way reflects our reality.”

-Suzuki’s stock rose as much as 4.7 percent after the Third Point news.
+Suzuki's stock rose as much as 4.7 percent after the Third Point news.
 It ended the day up 3.4 percent ahead of earnings at its highest-ever close of 4,467.5 yen.
-The broader Tokyo market fell 0.1 percent. ($1 = 124.1500 yen) (Additional reporting by Norihiko Shirouzu; Editing by Christopher Cushing)
+The broader Tokyo market fell 0.1 percent .N225.